Properties of Krylov state complexity in qubit dynamics: Two Qubits

 \subsection{Interacting qubits: a Rydberg atom pair}

-At this point, we consider the coupling between the qubits, and in particular, we consider the case of a pair of interacting two-level Rydberg atoms.
-The Rydberg atoms are two-level atoms in which the ground state $|g\rangle$ is coupled to the Rydberg state $|e\rangle$.
-When both qubits are in the Rydberg state, they interact repulsively, and the governing Hamiltonian in the interaction picture is,
+At this point, we consider the coupling between the qubits, and in particular, we study the case of a pair of interacting two-level Rydberg atoms.
+Henceforth, we take $\Delta_i=0$.
+When both qubits are in the Rydberg state $|e\rangle$, they interact repulsively, and the governing Hamiltonian in the interaction picture is,

 where $V_0 = C_6/R^6$ is the interaction strength, and $R$ is the distance between the two Rydberg atoms.